VKappaKV/Zero-To-Hero-blockchain-Algorand/0_Glossary/Glossary.md

 - **Liquidity**: The ease with which an asset can be converted into cash or another asset without affecting its price.
 In DeFi, liquidity pools are often used to ensure sufficient liquidity.

 ## M
+- **Mempool**: waiting data structure where transactions are stored before being included in a block for consensus.
 - **Merkle Tree**: A data structure used in blockchain to efficiently and securely verify the integrity of large sets of data by storing them in a hierarchical, hash-based structure.
 - **Mining**: The process of validating blockchain transactions and adding them to the blockchain by solving cryptographic puzzles (typically in Proof of Work systems).
 - **Multi-Signature (Multisig)**: A type of digital signature that requires multiple keys (usually from different parties) to authorize a transaction.